 The Company's bakery products are marketed under the MRS. GOODCOOKIE, CAMDEN CREEK BAKERY, READI-BAKE, COUNTRY HOME, MARY B'S, DADDY RAY'S and PRETZEL COOKIE brand names, and under private labels.
-Bakery products include primarily cookies, muffins and donuts.
-In 2007, biscuits and dumplings under the MARY B'S name, and fruit and fig bars under the DADDY RAY'S name, were added through acquisitions.
+Bakery products include primarily biscuits, fig and fruit bars, cookies, muffins and donuts.
+In 2007, biscuits and dumplings under the MARY B'S name and fruit and fig bars, under the DADDY RAY'S name, were added through acquisitions.
 Bakery products are sold to the Food Service segment.
-Bakery products sales amounted to 32% of the Company's sales in fiscal year 2007 and 28% in 2006 and 2005.
+Bakery products sales amounted to 35% of the Company's sales in fiscal year 2008, 32% in 2007 and 28% in 2006.

 The Company markets frozen beverages primarily under the names ICEE, SLUSH PUPPIE and ARCTIC BLAST in the United States, Mexico and Canada.
-Additional frozen beverages are ICEE PEAK, JAVA FREEZE and CALIFORNIA NATURAL.
-Frozen beverages are sold in the Food Service, The Restaurant Group and Frozen Beverages segments.
-Frozen beverage sales amounted to 19% of revenue in fiscal in 2007, 19% in 2006 and 20% in fiscal 2005.
+Additional frozen beverages are JAVA FREEZE and CALIFORNIA NATURAL.
+Frozen beverages are sold in The Restaurant Group and Frozen Beverages segments.
+Frozen beverage sales amounted to 18% of revenue in fiscal in 2008 and 19% in 2007 and 2006.

 Under the Company's principal marketing program for frozen carbonated beverages, it installs frozen beverage dispensers for its ICEE and ARCTIC BLAST brands at customer locations and thereafter services the machines, arranges to supply customers with ingredients required for production of the frozen beverages, and supports customer retail sales efforts with in-store promotions and point-of-sale materials.
 In most cases, the Company retains ownership of its dispensers, and as a result, customers are not required to make an investment in equipment or arrange for the ingredients and supplies necessary to produce and market the frozen beverages.
 In fiscal 1999, the Company began providing installation and maintenance service only to a large, quick-service restaurant and others, which resulted in the increase of customer-owned beverage dispensers beginning in 1999.
-The Company also provides managed service and sells equipment in its Frozen Beverages segment, revenue from which amounted to 8% of sales in 2007 and 9% and 8% of the Company's sales in fiscal years 2006 and 2005, respectively.
+The Company also provides managed service and sells equipment in its Frozen Beverages segment, revenue from which amounted to 9% of sales in 2008, 8% of sales in 2007 and 9% of the Company's sales in fiscal year 2006.
 In fiscal 2006, through an acquisition, the Company began to sell frozen uncarbonated beverages under the SLUSH PUPPIE brand through a distributor network.

 Each new frozen carbonated customer location requires a frozen beverage dispenser supplied by the Company or by the customer.
-Company-supplied frozen carbonated dispensers are purchased from outside vendors, built new or rebuilt by the Company.
+Companysupplied frozen carbonated dispensers are purchased from outside vendors, built new or rebuilt by the Company.

-The Company provides managed service and/or products to approximately 77,000 Company-owned and customer-owned dispensers.
+The Company provides managed service and/or products to approximately 83,000 Company-owned and customer-owned dispensers.